New Frontiers Science Park: GSK

 SmithKline Beecham became GSK.
 After the merger, a possibility was that the Harlow site would close or Glaxo Wellcome's Glaxo Research Campus in Stevenage would close; at the time of its construction in the early 1990s, Glaxo Stevenage was the largest single construction site in the UK.
 At the time of the merger, the USA was accounting for 45% of GSK's sales, with 33% in Europe, and 22% in the rest of the world.
 The company would be the world's largest pharmaceutical company with a market capitalisation of £114bn.
 GSK was the largest private sector funder of research in the UK.

+Research

+Working with the University of Cambridge, in 2000 a team gave mice a human gene that made the protein UCP3, that was found on the human Chromosome 11.
+The genetically engineered mice never became overweight, no matter what the mice ate.

 2012 Summer Olympics

 The site was the Official Laboratory Services Provider for the 2012 Summer Olympics; every medallist and 50% of competitors were tested by GSK there.
 150 scientists from King's College London and the World Anti-Doping Agency would be there, to take around 6,000 samples.
 240 prohibited substances would be tested for, with about 400 samples per day.
 By April 2017, 29 medals had been stripped from competitors in the 2012 Olympics, with 13 of these from Russia.